memgraph/docs/mage/query-modules/python/migrate.md

 ### `mysql(table_or_sql, config, config_path, params)`

 With `migrate.mysql` you can access MySQL and execute queries.
-The result table is converted into a stream, and returned rows can be used to create or create graph structures. `config` must be at least empty map.
+The result table is converted into a stream, and returned rows can be used to create graph structures.
+The value of the `config` parameter must be at least an empty map.
 If `config_path` is passed, every key,value pair from JSON file will overwrite any values in `config` file.

 #### Input: